evkx/evkx.github.io/content/models/cupra/tavascan/Tavascan_VZ/_index.md

 ## Performance

 The CUPRA Tavascan VZ has a maximum power of 250KW (340hp).
 The total torque is 679nm.
 The 0-100km/h sprint (0-62mph) takes 5,6 seconds.
-The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 180 km/h.

 ## Battery, range, and charging